sacko87/sacko87.github.io/index.md

 #### MSC Computer Security <span class="date pull-right">Oct 2011 &mdash; Sep 2012</span>

 During my summer project, I developed a malformed network packet generation framework that allowed me to craft the necessary ARP packets required to perform a man-in-the-middle attack.
+My framework used JavaScript, C, and the foreign function interface to allow an easily craftable packet to be placed on a low level device.

 <h3 style="page-break-before: always;">De Montfort University, Leicester, United Kingdom</h3>